 Recipe FAQs

-Yes, it's best to remove them, although not mandatory.
+Yes, it's best to remove them.
 Removing the gills helps prevent the mushrooms from releasing too much water and becoming soggy.

 You should clean mushrooms, but it's best to do so with damp paper towels.
 If you wash them, they'll absorb water and become soggy.
 If you feel that they need to be washed, rinse them quickly.
 Don't soak them in water.